 Anyone aged 12-25 seeking support with their mental or physical well being is welcome at our centre.
 You do not need to have a diagnosed condition to access support at headspace.
 We can also help parents, families, and carers who want information or support about how to help the young person in their lives.

 We are an inclusive service which celebrate the strengths and differences of all people in our community.
 Our staff have had training to work with people from Culturally or Linguistically Diverse backgrounds, people with a disability, young LGBTQQIA+people and rainbow families, and Aboriginal and/or Torres Strait Islander peoples.

 Young people, their friends, and families can refer themselves or someone they know to headspace, by simply calling us on 9431 7453 between 8:30am-4:30pm Monday to Friday.
 Alternatively please email email@example.com

-When you first call, a worker will record your basic contact information (including name, date of birth, gender, pronouns, contact number, address, and emergency contact information) and arrange for an intake worker to call you back in 1-5 working days (as soon as we can, but we do get busy sometimes).
-The intake worker will call back to have a 15-20 minute chat about what's going on for you and what support you would like.
+When you first call, a worker will record your basic contact information (including name, date of birth, gender, pronouns, contact number, address, and emergency contact information) and arrange for an Access Clinician to call you back in 1-5 working days.
+The Access Clinician will call back to have a 15-20 minute chat about what's going on for you and what support you would like.
 If you're not comfortable speaking over the phone we can arrange to meet face to face to have this chat.